martinprest/Psion2-Datapak-Rampak-reader-writer/README.md

 The circuitry is very simple, just connecting of I/O lines to the datapak, I made a datapak connector which is just a 2x8 pin header, with stripboard to widen the connections to fit either side of the centre of a breadboard.

+Components:

+1× Arduino Nano or similar
+1× Header pins 2x8 pins 2.54 mm pitch - used for datapak connector
+1x small piece of stripboard - used for datapak connector 1× Psion organiser II Datapak or Rampak - Datapak for read or Rampak for read/write 1× Breadboard

 ![image](Psion2_Rampak_read_write.jpg)